Starrcade (2018): Storylines

 Starrcade consisted of eleven professional wrestling matches, four of which aired on the WWE Network special, that involved various different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the Raw and SmackDown brands, while torylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.

 On the August 7 episode of SmackDown, The New Day's Big E and Kofi Kingston defeated The Bar (Cesaro and Sheamus) to become the number one contenders for The Bludgeon Brothers' (Harper and Rowan) SmackDown Tag Team Championship at SummerSlam, where The New Day won by disqualification, but did not win the titles.
-The New Day would win the championships on the following episode of SmackDown and retained them at Hell in a Cell.
+The New Day captured the championships on the following episode of SmackDown and retained them at Hell in a Cell.
 On October 16 at SmackDown 1000, The Bar defeated The New Day to win the championship.
 A rematch was later scheduled for Starrcade.

 At SummerSlam, during the WWE Championship match between AJ Styles and Samoa Joe, Joe taunted Styles by disrespecting his wife and daughter, who were in attendance.
 An irate Styles attacked Joe with a steel chair, resulting in Joe winning by disqualification, but Styles retaining the title.
 On August 24, a rematch between the two for the title was scheduled for Hell in a Cell.
 At the event, Styles countered Joe's "Coquina Clutch" into a pin to retain the championship, despite Styles tapping out to the "Coquina Clutch" which the referee did not see.
 After the match, Joe attacked Styles.
 An irate Joe demanded a rematch with Styles.
 Paige agreed and scheduled a third match between the two for the title at Super Show-Down, which Styles won.
-A fourth encounter between the two, this time as a steel cage match, was later scheduled for Starrcade.
+Styles retained the title against Joe at Crown Jewel.
+A fifth encounter between the two, this time as a Steel Cage match, was later scheduled for Starrcade.